ydhongHIT/DDRNet/README.md

 ## Test Speed

 Set the bias of conv to 'True' and remove the bn (just for testing speed) and refer to this [function](https://github.com/VITA-Group/FasterSeg/blob/master/tools/utils/darts_utils.py#L184).
+DDRNet-23-slim can achieve above 130fps by using the [tool](https://github.com/NVIDIA-AI-IOT/torch2trt).

 ## Citation
 If you find this repo is useful for your research, Please consider citing our paper: